google/dawn/docs/tint/arch.md

 ## Reader

-Readers are responsible for parsing a shader program and populating a `ProgramBuilder` with the parsed AST, type and symbol information.
+Readers are responsible for parsing a shader program and populating a `ProgramBuilder` with the parsed AST and symbol information.

 The WGSL reader is a recursive descent parser.
 It closely follows the WGSL grammar in the naming of the parse methods.

 ## ProgramBuilder

-A `ProgramBuilder` is the primary interface to construct an immutable `Program`.
+A `ProgramBuilder` is the interface to construct an immutable `Program`.
-There are a number of methods exposed which make creating of the `Program` simpler.
+There are a large number of helper methods for simplifying the creation of the AST nodes.
 A `ProgramBuilder` can only be used once, and must be discarded after the `Program` is constructed.

 A `Program` is built from the `ProgramBuilder` by `std::move()`ing the